Sprent Dabwido: Post-presidency

 After his presidency, Dabwido returned to the parliament and became part of the opposition and alleged the Nauru government of corruption and abuse of power while the government has accused him and other opposition parliamentarians of spreading "lies about the country" as a response with speaking with journalists based outside Nauru.
 In 2015, Dabwido and others held anti-government protests in front of the parliament and they were charged with rioting.
-The accused including Dabwido became involved in a court case known as "Nauru 19" and Dabwido was cleared of any wrongdoing in 2018 by the Supreme Court of Nauru.
+In the 2016 parliamentary election, Dabwido lost his seat after failing re-election.
+Those accused of rioting, including Dabwido, became involved in a court case known as "Nauru 19" and Dabwido were cleared of any wrongdoing in 2018 by the Supreme Court of Nauru.

 In May 2018, Dabwido was diagnosed with terminal cancer at the Republic of Nauru Hospital.
 Dabwido left for Australia to undergo treatment for his condition and also seek political asylum, claiming that the Nauru government was preventing him from leaving Nauru for treatment overseas.
 The Nauru government has denied the claim, saying Dabwido was immediately accepted for fully funded overseas treatment for his condition.

 In Australia, Dabwido rescinded his support for the Australian-funded asylum seeker processing center in Nauru and expressed his desire to have the facility cease operations; he also voiced support for the Medevac Bill.

-Personal life
+Personal life, health and death

 Dabwido was in a domestic partnership with a woman named Luci.
 They had been in a relationship for at least eight years.
 The two became engaged when Dabwido proposed to Luci in the hospital where he was diagnosed with cancer.
 The two participated in a commitment ceremony in Sydney in 2019.

-Illness and death

 In 2018, Dabwido was diagnosed with throat cancer.
 He died from the disease on 8 May 2019, aged 46.